infinite-gears/python-excercises/README.md

 Welcome to the Python Exercises repository!
 This repository contains a collection of Python exercises and solutions to help you improve your Python programming skills.
 Whether you're a beginner or an experienced developer, you can use these exercises to enhance your Python knowledge.

+# Python Exercises Repository

+Welcome to the Python Exercises repository!
+This repository contains a collection of Python exercises and solutions to help you improve your Python programming skills.
+Whether you're a beginner or an experienced developer, you can use these exercises to enhance your Python knowledge.

 # Table of Contents

 - [Getting Started](#getting-started)